Find Affordable College Courses

 Greenville, NC

-You’ll join some of the best and brightest minds around you if you attend East Carolina University.
-The school came in at #4 on this year’s Best Value Foreign Languages & Linguistics Schools in North Carolina list.
-ECU is a fairly large public school located in the small city of Greenville.
+You’ll be in good company if you decide to attend East Carolina University.
+It ranked #4 on our 2023 Best Value Foreign Languages & Linguistics Schools in North Carolina list.
+ECU is a fairly large public school located in the city of Greenville.

 ECU undergraduate students pay an average of $7,297 in in-state tuition and fees each year.
 While working on their degree, foreign languages and linguistics majors at ECU accumulate an average of around $27,000 in student debt.